nextcloud/documentation/admin_manual/issues/index.rst

   (Describes problems with Finder on various webservers)

-There is also a well maintained FAQ thread available at the `ownCloud Forums <https://forum.owncloud.org/viewtopic.php?f=17&t=7536>`_ which contains various additional informations about WebDAV problems.
+There is also a well maintained FAQ thread available at the `ownCloud Forums <https://forum.owncloud.org/viewtopic.php?f=17&t=7536>`_ which contains various additional information about WebDAV problems.

 Troubleshooting Contacts & Calendar
 -----------------------------------